ShivaniThadiyan/AEC-Document/README.md

 ### How to Create license key
 -Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
 -Once logged in, click on **License key** on the left pane of the portal.
-This will list the templates if any.
+This will list the Licenses if any.

 <kbd><img src="/Images/License_key.png"/></kbd>